 Relationship betweeen epsilon and ADP inhibition.

 There is a regulatory system common to all ATP synthases, which is called "ADP-inhibition."
 The ADP-inhibition is caused by the tightly bound ADP after ATP hydrolysis reaction.
 The relationship between ADP-inhibition and the inhibition by the epsilon subunit is obscure since both inhibit ATPase activity, make it difficult to distinguish which mode of the inhibition is responsible for the particular moment.
-We have shown that inhibition by the epsilon subunit counteracts ADP-inhibition by single-molecular analysis.
+We have shown that inhibition by the epsilon subunit counteracts ADP-inhibition by single-molecular and biochemical analyses.

 Under certain conditions, ATPase and H+ pump uncouple.